 Spam.
 To enable Webmentions I also had to enable the default WordPress comment forms.
 This lead to an attack by comment spam-bots that left a couple hundred spam comments a day.
 There’s only so may (hundred) times you can read this comment before giving in:

-Don’t wear seat belts lest you drown in your own urine?Random comment spam-bot
+Don’t wear seat belts lest you drown in your own urine?Posted by a random comment spam-bot

 Thanks!?
 It never occurred to me that this may be a legitimate concern.
 To combat the spam comments I had to install anti-spam WordPress plugins.
 This, however, leads me to my next concern with implementing Webmentions in WordPress.